EXC3ll3NTrhyTHM/vertex-k-labeling/k_labeling_algorithms_report.md

 ### 5.3.
 Final Remarks

 This study demonstrates that the choice between exact and heuristic approaches for the k-labeling problem depends critically on the specific requirements of the application.
-While branch and bound algorithms provide theoretical guarantees, their exponential complexity limits practical applicability.
+While backtracking algorithms provide theoretical guarantees, their exponential complexity limits practical applicability.
 Heuristic algorithms offer a compelling alternative for larger instances, though at the cost of solution optimality guarantees.

 The dual-mode heuristic design proves particularly valuable, allowing users to balance solution quality and computational efficiency based on their specific needs.
 Future work should focus on bridging the gap between theoretical optimality and practical scalability through improved algorithmic techniques and hybrid approaches.